Lausanne, on a budget

 If you are into games you could also check out the free iphone app Treasure Hunt Lausanne “Aquaphobia”, with an itinerary, which will guide you from the Mon Repos Park to the lakeside of Ouchy.

 City Parks: Lausanne has plenty of parks spread around the city and each one of them is unique in its own way.
-One of my favorites, Park Milan is fairly small but has a great playground for the little travellers and there are several benches under the shade where you can sit, read a book or even have a nap.
-Adjusted to the park, an uphill pathway leads you to the Botanical Gardens, from where the views of the city are just wow.
+One of my favorites, Park Milan has a great playground for the little travellers and there is ample space under the shade where you can lie down, read a book or even have a nap.
+Next to the park, an uphill pathway leads you to the Botanical Gardens, from where the views of the city are stunning.

-Mon Repos Park is hilly and also has a very popular playground, just next to La Folie Voltaire, a tiny kiosk which serves as a café-restaurant during summertime, the perfect spot for parents to linger by and keep an eye on their bees playing.
+Mon Repos Park is hilly and has a nice playground as well, just next to La Folie Voltaire, a tiny kiosk which serves as a café-restaurant during summertime, the perfect spot for parents to linger by and keep an eye on their bees playing.
 It’s open from May until mid-October (when the weather is nice and dry) and it also organizes various events such as jazz music concerts and open-air cinema nights with free entrance.
 Picnic under the starry night and open-air cinema at the park, how is that combo for a Saturday evening?

 http://www.folievoltaire.ch & https://www.facebook.com/Folievoltaire/?fref=ts